LennartFr/alf20191ibmbc/workshop.md

 <b>Orderer</b> Is responsible for establishing consensus.
 It is a defined collective of nodes that orders transactions into a block.
 The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channel’s on the network.
 The ordering service is designed to support pluggable implementations beyond the out-of-the-box SOLO and Kafka varieties.
 The ordering service is a common binding for the overall network; it contains the cryptographic identity material tied to each Member.

-Users - A user is an entity that is authorized to interact with the blockchain.
-In the Marbles context, this is our admin.
-The user can query and write to the ledger.

-Blocks - Blocks contain transactions and a hash to verify integrity.

-Transactions or Proposals - These represent interactions to the blockchain ledger.
-A read or write request of the ledger is sent as a transaction/proposal.

 ## Exercise 0: Blockchain Platform Playground: https://blockchaindevelop.mybluemix.net/login
 ## Exercise 1: First Steps Building Hyperledger Applications [Start bulding Hyperledger Fabric applications](HL%20BYFA.md)